Asassine20/gemtcg/src/content/post/pokémon-in-clay-a-complete-guide-to-asako-ito’s-clay-artwork-cards.md

 ---
-title: "Pokémon in Clay: A Complete Guide to Asako Ito’s Clay Artwork Cards"
+title: Top 10 Most Iconic Pokémon Clay Artwork Cards by Yuka Morii
-excerpt: Asako Ito’s Pokémon card artwork is truly one-of-a-kind, featuring charming clay sculptures of beloved Pokémon instead of traditional illustrations.
-These unique cards have become fan favorites, offering a whimsical and handcrafted feel that stands out in any collection.
-In this guide, we showcase every clay artwork card by Asako Ito, so you can admire and collect them all!
+excerpt: Yuka Morii’s Pokémon card artwork is instantly recognizable, featuring adorable clay Pokémon sculptures posed in real-world settings.
+Her unique style has made her cards some of the most beloved and sought-after by collectors.
+In this list, we’re counting down the top 10 most iconic Yuka Morii Pokémon cards—see if your favorites made the cut!
 category: Pokemon Cards
 tags:
   - Collectible Sets